Street Fighter (1994 film): Production

-Capcom had long envisioned Jean-Claude Van Damme as Guile and asked him to be cast.
-Raul Julia said that he accepted the role of Bison because his children are huge fans of the video game series.
+Capcom had long envisioned Jean-Claude Van Damme as William Guile and asked him to be cast.
+Raul Julia said that he accepted the role of M. Bison because his children are huge fans of the video game series.
 After Van Damme and Julia were cast as Guile and Bison, most of the casting budget had been spent.
 Van Damme's fee alone took nearly $8 million of the film's $35-million budget.
+Prior to Van Damme's casting as Guile, Steven Seagal had been signed to play the character.
 This meant that the majority of other parts had to go to little-known or unknown actors, such as Byron Mann, Damian Chapa, Peter Navy Tuiasosopo and Grand L. Bush.
-Kylie Minogue was cast as Cammy as a result of the Australian Actors' Guild wanting De Souza to hire an Australian actor.
+Kylie Minogue was cast as Cammy White as a result of the Australian Actors' Guild wanting de Souza to hire an Australian actor.
 By the time he received the request, Cammy was the only part not yet cast.
 De Souza first learned of Minogue from her cover photo on a "World's 30 Most Beautiful People" edition of Who magazine.
 Japanese actor Kenya Sawada appeared in the film as a part of a promotional contract with Capcom.
-Capcom originally wanted Sawada to play the role of Ryu, but De Souza remained resolute and stuck with Mann for the role.
+Capcom originally wanted Sawada to play the role of Ryu but de Souza remained resolute and stuck with Mann for the role.

 The cast's physical training was handled by Hollywood trainer and world karate champion Benny Urquidez, who also appears in the film as one of Sagat's henchmen.
 Charlie Picerni was hired as the stunt coordinator; he took the job with the condition that he would need ample time to train the cast.
-De Souza agreed; however, plans were switched once it was learned that Raul Julia was suffering from cancer.
+De Souza agreed; however, plans were switched once it was learned that Julia was suffering from cancer.
 Initially plans were to shoot Julia's less intensive scenes first while the rest of the cast would train with Picerni; however, upon seeing Julia, de Souza realized that they could not show him in his current weakened state and was forced to switch the filming around.
 This led to an environment where the cast would be trained only right before their scenes—sometimes only hours ahead.